tigera-cs/Calico-Enterprise-Networking-Training-FR/5. Calico Enterprise Egress Gateway/README.md

 ```

 7. Deploy the Egress gateway with the desired label to be used as selector by namespace and app workloads using this Egress Gateway.
-In this example, the label we are using is `egress-code: red`.
-Please also note the IPPool assigned to this Egress Gateway.
-In the `cni.projectcalico.org/ipv4pools` annotation, the IPPool can be specified either by its name (e.g. egress-ippool-1) or by its CIDR (e.g. 10.58.0.0/31).
+Browse to the following link, copy the egress-gateway deployment, and make sure the following configurations are set.
+**Note:** The following manifest is just provided below as a reference to the valudate that needs to be verified.
+Since Tigera continously updates this manifest with the new features and configurations paramters, this manifest should be downloads from the Tigera docs site.

 ```